vladar21/english-words-quiz/README.md

 - Benefit from audio pronunciation and visual images to enhance language learning.
 - View detailed statistics upon completing the quiz.

+## User Stories

+As a user of the English Words Quiz application, I want to:

+1. Easily start the quiz and navigate through the questions.
+2. Receive immediate feedback on whether my answers are correct or not.
+3. Be able to see my progress and score during the quiz.
+4. Have the option to choose the difficulty level of the quiz.
+5. Customize the quiz by selecting the number of words to include.
+6. Select the types or categories of words for the quiz (e.g., nouns, verbs, adjectives).
+7. Learn the meanings and pronunciations of English words while taking the quiz.
+8. Review my quiz history and performance.

+## Project Strategy

+The goal of the English Words Quiz project is to create an engaging and educational platform for users to improve their English language skills.
+The project's strategy includes:

+- Developing an intuitive and user-friendly quiz interface.
+- Integrating a database of English words and their meanings/pronunciations.
+- Implementing a scoring system and progress tracking.
+- Providing customization options for users to tailor their learning experience.
+- Offering additional resources and support for language learners.

+## Project Scope

+The project's scope encompasses:

+- Building a web-based quiz application.
+- Populating the quiz database with a diverse range of English words.
+- Creating a responsive design for seamless access on various devices.
+- Incorporating audio and visual aids for word pronunciation and definitions.
+- Implementing user accounts for tracking progress and quiz history.

+## Project Structure

+The English Words Quiz project is structured as follows:

+1. **Home Page**: A welcoming landing page with an introduction to the quiz.
+2. **Quiz Interface**: The core quiz section where users answer questions.
+3. **Scoreboard**: Displays the user's score and progress.
+4. **Settings**: Allows users to customize quiz parameters.
+5. **Word Library**: Provides access to a library of English words and their details.
+6. **User Profile**: Stores user information, progress, and quiz history.
+7. **Contact Us**: A page for user inquiries, feedback, or support requests.

+## Design and Layout

+The design of the English Words Quiz application is aimed at providing a visually appealing and user-centric experience.
+It includes:

+- A clean and intuitive user interface.
+- Engaging visuals and audio elements for word presentation.
+- Responsive design for seamless navigation on desktop and mobile devices.
+- A consistent color palette and typography to enhance readability.

 ## Features Implemented

 The English Words Quiz project includes the following features: